 Research Interests and Publications

-Dr. Condon will be accepting new doctoral students for Fall 2019.
+Dr. Condon will not be accepting new doctoral or masters students for Fall 2023.

 Cutler, A., & Condon, D. M. (2022).
 Deep Lexical Hypothesis: Identifying personality structure in natural language.
 PsyArXiv. https://doi.org/10.31234/osf.io/gdm5v

 Lanning, K., Warfel, E., Wetherell, G., Perez, M., Boyd, R., & Condon, D. M. (2022).
 The personality of American nations: An exploratory study.
 Personality Science.

 Condon, D. M., & Weston, S. J. (2021).
 Personality states of the union.
 Collabra: Psychology, 7(1):30140 https://online.ucpress.edu/collabra/article/7/1/30140/119146/Personality-States-of-the-Union

 Zabelina, D.L., Zaonegina, E., Revelle, W., & Condon, D. M. (2021).
 Creative achievement and individual differences: Associations across and within the domains of creativity.
 Psychology of Aesthetics, Creativity, and the Arts. https://doi.org/10.1037/aca0000439

 Condon, D. M., Wood, D., Mõttus, R., Booth, T., Costantini, G., Greiff, S., Johnson, W., Lukaszewski, A., Murray, A., Revelle, W., Wright, A. G. C., Ziegler, M., & Zimmermann, J. (2021).
 Bottom Up Construction of a Personality Taxonomy.
 European Journal of Psychological Assessment, 36(6), 923–934. https://doi.org/10.1027/1015-5759/a000626